Phat3/ddsa_side_channel_attack/README.md

 4 - Go to the project root folder

+5 - Make sure that you will compile the following file with the libgcrypt just compiled!

-5 - Compile the file that generates the various keypairs and generate them
+6 - Compile the file that generates the various keypairs and generate them

 	gcc -o key_gen utils/dsa_key_generation.c `libgcrypt-config --cflags --libs` ./key_gen

-6 - Compile the attack you want to test and run it
+7 - Compile the attack you want to test and run it

 	gcc -o attack attacks/attack1.c `libgcrypt-config --cflags --libs` ./attack

-7 - Done! :)
+8 - Done! :)

 ## Attacks explanation